 33. Stroll along the Highline: This elevated urban park is truly unique to NYC.
 Enjoy river views, street art, and admire the plants and flowers growing among the former train tracks.
 When you need a rest, stop for a snack or even a beverage, before continuing on your way.

-34. Meet Lady Liberty: Take a boat to Liberty Island to make the acquaintance of Lady Liberty herself.
+34. Meet Lady Liberty: Take a boat to Liberty Island to see of the Statue of Liberty up close.
+This is a quintessential NYC sight to see!
 Plan to stay outside or choose the level to which you’d like to climb within the statue.

 35. Explore Grand Central Station: The iconic terminal is a city unto itself!
 Shop the gourmet market and artisan stalls.
 Grab a bite to eat at the lower level food concourse.
 Splurge on the iconic Oyster Bar!
 No matter what, though, do look for constellations on the domed green ceiling in the main concourse!